TWan777/side/spec/bridge/README.md

 ### Mesh Liquidity

-The Cross-Chain Bridge is a Telebase app that enables users to deposit assets from an external blockchain to mint Peggy assets on the SIDE blockchain.
-It also facilitates the burning of Peggy assets on the SIDE blockchain to withdraw native assets on the external blockchain.
+The Mesh Liquidity is a Telebase app that establishes a cross-chain liquidity pool, enabling users to swap tokens within the pool without the need for transferring tokens between different chains.

 #### Transaction Flow
 ![flow](./mesh_liquidity_workflow.png)

 ### Liquid Staking

-The Cross-Chain Bridge is a Telebase app that enables users to deposit assets from an external blockchain to mint Peggy assets on the SIDE blockchain.
-It also facilitates the burning of Peggy assets on the SIDE blockchain to withdraw native assets on the external blockchain.
+The Liquid Staking Telebase app enables users to deposit ETH into Lido before its peggyed on the SIDE chain.
+This allows users to obtain rewards from both Lido and the SIDE chain.
+This app only works on ethereum for now.

 #### Transaction Flow
 ![flow](./liquid_staking_workflow.png)